What Is Psoriatic Arthritis?

 Infections

 Certain infections may trigger the onset of psoriatic arthritis in genetically susceptible individuals.
 In particular, streptococcal infections, such as strep throat, have been associated with an increased risk of psoriatic arthritis.
-The exact mechanisms by which infections contribute to the development of psoriatic arthritis are still being studied, but it is believed that the immune response triggered by the infection may play a role.
+The exact mechanisms by which infections contribute to the development of psoriatic arthritis are still being studied.
+Still, it is believed that the immune response triggered by the infection may play a role.

 Complications of Psoriatic Arthritis

 Psoriatic arthritis is not just limited to joint involvement.
-It can also lead to various complications that affect different parts of the body.
+It can also lead to various complications affecting different body parts.

 Joint Damage